w3c-fedid/FedCM/src/problem.md

 When federation was first designed, it was rightfully designed **around** the existing capabilities of the web, rather than **changing** them.
 Specifically, federation worked with callbacks on top of **cookies**, **redirects**, **iframes** or **popup windows**, which didn't require any redesign, redeployment or negotiation with browser vendors.

-One example of a low level primitive that federation depends on are **iframes** and **third-party cookies**.
-For example, credentialed iframes are used while [logging out](https://openid.net/specs/openid-connect-rpinitiated-1_0.html), and for social [button](https://developers.facebook.com/docs/facebook-login/userexperience/) and [widget](https://developers.google.com/identity/one-tap/web) personalization.
+One example of a low level primitive that federation depends on is **iframes** and **third-party cookies**.
+For example, credentialed iframes are used while [logging out](https://openid.net/specs/openid-connect-rpinitiated-1_0.html), for [social buttons](https://developers.facebook.com/docs/facebook-login/userexperience/), and for [widget personalization](https://developers.google.com/identity/one-tap/web).

 ![](static/mock27.svg)

-Unfortunately, that's virtually indistinguishable from trackers that can track your browsing history across relying parties, just by having users visit links (e.g. loading credentialed iframes on page load).
+Unfortunately, this is virtually indistinguishable from trackers that can track browsing history across relying parties, just by having users visit links (e.g. loading credentialed iframes on page load).

 We call this **the classification problem** because it is hard for a browser to programmatically distinguish between these two different cases: identity federation helping a user versus users being tracked without any control.